Back To Search Results

 Types of Pulmonary Embolism

-It is crucial to categorize PE based on the presence or absence of hemodynamic stability.
-Hemodynamically unstable PE (previously called massive or high-risk PE) is PE that results in hypotension (as defined by systolic blood pressure (SBP) less than 90 mm Hg or a drop in SBP of 40 mm Hg or more from baseline or hypotension that requires vasopressors or inotropes), the old term "massive" PE does not describe the size of the PE but describes its hemodynamic effect.
-Patients with hemodynamically unstable PE are more likely to die from obstructive shock (ie, severe right ventricular failure).
+Categorizing PE based on the presence or absence of hemodynamic stability is crucial.
+Hemodynamically unstable PE, previously called massive or high-risk PE, is PE that results in hypotension as defined by systolic blood pressure <90 mm Hg or a drop in systolic blood pressure of ≥40 mm Hg from baseline or hypotension that requires vasopressors or inotropes), the old term "massive" PE does not describe the size of the PE but rather the hemodynamic effect.
+Patients with a hemodynamically unstable PE are more likely to die from obstructive shock (ie, severe right ventricular failure).

-Hemodynamically stable PE is a spectrum ranging from small, mildly symptomatic, or asymptomatic PE (low-risk PE or small PE) to PEs, which cause mild hypotension that stabilizes in response to fluid therapy, or those who present with RV dysfunction (submassive or intermediate-risk PE), but is hemodynamically stable.
+Hemodynamically stable PE is a spectrum ranging from small, mildly symptomatic, or asymptomatic PE (low-risk PE or small PE) to PEs that cause mild hypotension that stabilizes in response to fluid therapy or those that present with right ventricular dysfunction (submassive or intermediate-risk PE) but are hemodynamically stable.

 Epidemiology

-Pulmonary embolism (PE) incidence ranges from 39 to 115 per 100,000 population annually; for DVT, the incidence ranges from 53 to 162 per 100,000 people.[10]
-After coronary artery disease and stroke, acute PE is the third most common type of cardiovascular disease.[11]
-The incidence of PE is noted to be higher in males than females.[12]
+Acute PE incidence ranges from 39 to 115 per 100,000 population annually; for DVT, the incidence ranges from 53 to 162 per 100,000 people.[12]
+After coronary artery disease and stroke, acute PE is the third most common type of cardiovascular disease.[13]
+Furthermore, the incidence of acute PE is higher in males than females.[14]
+PE complicated by pulmonary infarction occurs at a rate of 16% to 31%.[7]

 Overall, PE-related mortality is high, and in the United States, PE causes 100,000 deaths annually.[14]
 However, the mortality rates attributable to PE are challenging to estimate accurately because many patients with sudden cardiac death are thought to have had a thromboembolic event like PE.
 The case-fatality rates of PE have decreased, likely due to improved diagnostic methods, early interventions, and therapies.